 Since changes occur regularly in federal regulations concerning financial aid programs, the information in this catalog may change without notice.
 Additional information about financial aid can be obtained from the Student Financial Aid Services Office.

 Maintaining Eligibility for Financial Aid

-Two departments monitor Satisfactory Academic Progress.
-The Registrar's Office monitors course work for academic standing, and the Office of Student Financial Aid Services ensures that all students (including full-time, part-time, and students without aid) meet the standards set for Financial Aid.
-The standards apply for all financial assistance programs including Federal Pell Grant, Federal Perkins Loan, Federal Work-Study (FWSP), Federal Loans (Subsidized, Unsubsidized and PLUS), as well as state grants and institutional scholarships and grants.
+Students are required to maintain and remain in good Satisfactory Academic Progress (SAP) to be eligible for Federal, State, and institutional financial assistance.
+Federal regulations require The College of Idaho to establish, publish, and monitor student progress toward completion of your degree.
+There are two departments that monitor Satisfactory Academic Progress.
+The Registrar's Office monitors course work for academic standing and the Office of Student Financial Aid Services is responsible for ensuring that all students (including full-time, part-time, and students without aid) are meeting the standards set for Financial Aid.
+The standards apply for all financial assistance programs including Federal Pell Grant, Federal Perkins Loan, Federal Work-Study, Federal Loans (Subsidized, Unsubsidized, and PLUS), as well as state grants and institutional scholarships and grants.

 70% completion rate